csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 # NAHDET EL MAHROUSA

 > _Note:_ This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.

+The client app can be accessed through <https://nm-bot-prod.herokuapp.com/>.
+The admin dashboard can be accessed through <https://nm-admin-prod.herokuapp.com/>.

 ## Description